prs021/tmask-algorithm/README.md

 tmask-algorithm
 Tmask software

-The 1.0 version of Tmask will be ready to use soon!
-Able to process Landsat 4, 5, 7, and 8 images on Windows and Linux server.
+This software called Tmask (multiTemporal mask) is used for automated clouds, cloud shadows, and snow masking for Landsat 4-8 images based on time series analysis.
+Please contact Zhe Zhu (zhe.zhu@ttu.edu) at Department of Geosciences, Texas Tech University if you have any questions.

 Please cite the following paper: Zhu, Z. and Woodcock, C. E., Automated cloud, cloud shadow, and snow detection based on multitemporal Landsat data: an algorithm designed specifically for monitoring land cover change, Remote Sensing of Environment (accepted), doi:10.1016/j.rse.2014.06.012 (This paper explains the 1.0 version of Tmask in great details).

 Please note that this algorithm is very time consuming.
 For example, to provide cloud, cloud shadow, and snow masks for all sample images (33 Landsat images), it may take approximately 20 CPU hours!
 Running on the high performance computing server is suggested.

-This Matlab code called Tmask (multiTemporal mask) is used for automated clouds, cloud shadows, and snow masking for Landsat images based on time series analysis developed by Zhe Zhu (zhuzhe@bu.edu) and Curtis E. Woodcock (curtis@bu.edu) at Center for Remote Sensing, Department of Earth and Environment, Boston University.

 After running Fmask, there will be an image called XXXTmask that can be opened by ENVI.
 The image values are presenting the following classes: